MohammedAlabd/connectProject/README.md

 ## Before you start:
+1. install the Amplify CLI `npm install -g @aws-amplify/cli`

-You need to set up your AWS security credentials before the sample code is able to connect to AWS.
+2. You need to set up your AWS security credentials before the sample code is able to connect to AWS.
 You can do this by creating a file named "credentials" at `~/.aws/` `(C:\Users\USER_NAME\.aws\ for Windows users)` and saving the following lines in the file: